-- 2020 Inland Empire Section
+- 2020 State-wide Virtual Conference

-- 2021 Central Section
+- 2021 Inland Empire Section

 - 2022 Orange Section

+- 2023 Central Section

-- 2023 Northern Section
+- 2024 Northern Section

-- 2024 Los Angeles Section
+- 2025 Los Angeles Section

-- 2025 Sacramento Valley Section
+- 2026 Sacramento Valley Section

-- 2026 San Diego Section
+- 2027 San Diego Section

-- 2027 Central Coast Section
+- 2028 Central Coast Section

 While the conference is collaboration and joint team effort between the host Section and Chapter, the Chapter is ultimately responsible for the conference's success in a variety of ways: The Chapter is responsible to APA National to provide a conference with sessions of interest to all segments of our membership and "creditworthy" learning experiences.
 The Chapter is also responsible to the other Sections of APA California from a public relations perspective as well as financially.
 Many sponsors and other organizations participate in our conferences each year.
 The Chapter must ensure that good relationships are maintained with these sponsors and organizations.
 Additionally, revenue from one Section's conference provides essential financial support to other Sections.
-If the conference profit goal is not met, it affects not only the host Section and the Chapter, but all other Sections thatwho are depending on annual revenue to assist their operations for the next year.
+If the conference profit goal is not met, it affects not only the host Section and the Chapter, but all other Sections that depend on annual revenue to assist their operations for the next year.

-An energetic, enthusiastic and proactive Conference Host Committee (CHC) is the key to a successful conference.
+An energetic, enthusiastic and proactive CHC is the key to a successful conference.
 The CHC should strive to select thought-provoking and instructional programs and mobile workshops, provide a comfortable venue to accommodate the projected attendance, and create an atmosphere where planners from all over California can gather to network and socialize.
 The host Section deservedly will be recognized for its continuing contribution to organize quality conferences for the California Chapter.

-The critical first steps include the review of the Conference Goals belowand, the formation of a Site Selection Committee and Conference Host Committee (CHC).
+The critical first steps include the review of the Conference Goals below and the formation of a Site Selection Committee and CHC.